 What if, after you have experienced hair loss, your body could regenerate its own hair?
 Although it may sound like science fiction of the future, what if the future was right here, right now?
-In fact, the future of hair restoration may just lie in the body’s own stem cells.
+In fact, the future of hair restoration may just lie in the body’s own cells.

 That question is becoming a reality in hair restoration clinics across the country.
-Right outside of NE Philadelphia in neighboring Bensalem, PA, hair transplant doctors are already using stem cells for non-surgical forms of hair growth.
+Right outside of NE Philadelphia in neighboring Bensalem, PA, hair transplant doctors are already using cells for non-surgical forms of hair growth.
 Still being studied by the FDA, the current therapies are showing promise nonetheless.

 A Complex Process

 Human hair growth is a complex process based on multiple factors including hormones, genetics, health, and environmental issues.
 Nutrition, infections, vitamin deficiencies, metabolism, and autoimmune disorders can also factor in hair loss today.
 That has made hair restoration a vast and complicated science.